 - - Estate planning

 - - Risk management

-- What are the assets needed for it to make sense to use a multi-family office?
+What are the assets needed for it to make sense to hire or create a multi-family office?

 Although there's no industry-recognized level of wealth to be considered a multi-family office, the customizable services provided by a multi-family office are highly valued - oftentimes requiring AUM anywhere from $10 million to upwards of $200 million.
 Here at FINTRX, we use $50 million as a minimum requirement to be listed and considered an official family office.